 Yama holds a Bachelor of Science degree in Electrical & Computer Engineering from Worcester Polytechnic Institute, and an MBA from Babson College.

-As Senior Director of Human Resources, Heather McManus is responsible for talent attraction, workforce strategy, engagement and retention, and oversees all functions within Human Resources.
+As Vice President of Human Resources, Heather McManus is responsible for talent attraction, workforce strategy, engagement and retention, and oversees all functions within Human Resources.
 Heather is passionate about supporting business growth while ensuring that employees are engaged and productive.

 Heather has been working in Human Resources for over 10 years, specializing in talent attraction and HR strategy.
 Previously, Heather oversaw the HR function as Director, Human Resources for TeraGo Networks, a cloud solutions provider.